nathanlane/nathanlane.github.io/_posts/2016-07-11-leontiefpart1.md

 {% endhighlight %}

 Substantively, the matrix L summarizes the network effects generated when final output changes.
-A single coefficient of matrix L, surprisingly, summarizes <strong>all</strong> direct and indirect effects created in sector <strong>i</strong> to satisfy a single unit of final demand for sector <strong>j</strong>.
+A single coefficient of matrix L, surprisingly, summarizes <strong>all</strong> direct and indirect effects created in sector <strong>i</strong> to supply a single unit of final demand for sector <strong>j</strong>.